MassMesh/blog/_posts/2019-04-14-wireless-community-networks-in-action.markdown

 Our neighbors in NYC have been hard at work since 2014 installing Batman-advance routers on rooftops in order to bypass the "cable cartel" in their city.
 They have been able to provide speeds up to a gigabit, and most network users voluntarily pay $20 per month for access.

 NYC Mesh is a 501(c)3 non-profit, and relies on volunteers for their installs.
 They've partnered with [Silicon Harlem](http://www.siliconharlem.net/), which has [its own community wireless project](http://www.siliconharlem.net/rise-harlem/) planned for 2019.
-NYC Mesh's own expasion plans are very ambitious, averaging [3.5 installs per week this March.](https://www.nycmesh.net/blog/march-2019-update/)
+NYC Mesh's own expansion plans are very ambitious, averaging [3.5 installs per week this March.](https://www.nycmesh.net/blog/march-2019-update/)

-While the organization does pay lip-service to digital justice issues, there seems to be relatively little going on to foster inclusion in the project.
+While the organization does approach digital justice issues, there is comparatively less emphasis than what's happening in Detroit and Red Hook.
 The website does point us to a handy [volunteers page,](https://www.nycmesh.net/help) and [training materials,](https://docs.nycmesh.net/installs/) though.
 This judgement is based on a preliminary review of their online resources, and could of course be different on the ground.

-It's also important to note that they seem to have benefited from rather rapid expansion, possibly as a result of their willingness to "act like a business" when it comes to handling support, installs, etc.
+Their network has seen very rapid expansion, possibly as a result of their willingness to "act like a business" when it comes to handling support, installs, etc. Probably the greatest achievement of NYC Mesh is their operationalization of volunteer efforts.
+They have an online ticketing system for customer service requests, and a clear onboarding process for new node operators and volunteers.

 -----